 Information unit: the information that is requested in this questionnaire refers to the company.
 A company is considered to be any legal entity that constitutes an organisational unit that produces goods and services, and that enjoys a certain autonomy in decision-making, mainly at the time of using the available current resources.
-From a practical point of view, and in its more general definition, the concept of company is defined as a legal or juridical unit, that is, all individuals or legal entities (companies, cooperatives, etc) whose activity is recognised by Law, and which are identified by their corresponding Fiscal Identification Number (NIF).
+From a practical point of view, and in its more general definition, the concept of company is defined as a legal or juridical unit, that is, all individuals or legal entities (companies, cooperatives, etc.) whose activity is recognised by Law, and which are identified by their corresponding Fiscal Identification Number (NIF).

-Reference period: the data must refer to the year 2009, except in the question that requests information regarding a different period.
+Reference period: the data must refer to the year 2012, except in the question that requests information regarding a different period.

-- Structure of the questionnaire: the questionnaire is comprised of ten sections: - A. General company information. - B. Internal R&D activities in 2009. - C. Purchase of R&D services in 2009. - D. Activities for technological innovation performed by the company in 2009. - E. Innovation of products and processes during the 2007-2009 period. - F. Factors that hinder the innovation activities. - G. Intellectual and industrial property rights. - H. Income from and payments for eliminated technology in 2009. - I. Organisational innovations during the 2007-2009 period. - J. Commercialisation innovations during the 2007-2009 period. - K. Tax deductions for R&D and innovation.
+Structure of the questionnaire: the questionnaire is comprised of ten sections:

+- A. General company information. - B. Internal R&D activities in 2012. - C. Purchase of R&D services in 2012. - D. Activities for technological innovation performed by the company in 2012. - E. Innovation of products and processes during the 2010-2012 period. - F. Factors that hinder the innovation activities during the 2010-2012 period. - G. Intellectual and industrial property rights. - H. Income from and payments for eliminated technology in 2012. - I. Organisational innovations during the 2010-2012 period. - J. Commercialisation innovations during the 2010-2012 period. - K. Tax deductions for R&D and innovation in the 2008-2011 period.